Adding a Dependency Based on Autotools to a Bazel Project

 What you need to know

 This is not a tutorial on using Bazel to build C/C++ projects.
-If you are not familiar with the basics of building C/C++ projects with Bazel then I recommend that you start with an Introduction to Bazel: Building a C++ Project before reading on.
-In fact, I recommend that you read through everything in the C++ and Bazel documentation, but it is not strictly necessary.
+If you are not familiar with the basics of building C/C++ projects with Bazel, then I recommend that you start with an Introduction to Bazel: Building a C++ Project before reading on.
+In fact, I recommend that you read through everything in the C++ and Bazel documentation, but that is not strictly necessary.

-I would also like to point out that I have only tested this with Bazel v 0.20.0 on a Gentoo system.
-If you are planning to try this from a system running Microsoft Windows then you should install Bazel 0.23+.
+I would also like to point out that I have only tested this with Bazel v0.20.0 on a Gentoo system.
+If you are planning to try this from a system running Microsoft Windows, then you should install Bazel v0.23+.
 See Bazel versions compatibility for up to date compatibility information.

 Initially I thought that I would have to write a bazel extension with custom build rules, but then I discovered the experimental rules_foreign_cc project after coming across this old Google Groups bazel-discuss thread.
 The rules_foreign_cc project contains a Bazel extension named rules_foreign_cc//:workspace_definitions.bzl that provides support for adding dependencies that require foreign toolchains.
 In fact, the workspace definitions extension has the CMake toolchain as a registered native default toolchain and is sufficient for building GNU configure/make projects like Libsodium.
 With that in mind, I will restrict my focus to what I needed to do to add Libsodium to my project so that the project builds successfully and Libsodium is able to be initialized at run-time.